How to Start Social Media Marketing for your Fitness Studio or Gym in 6 Simple Steps

 What to do when it kicks off?

-Remember that you might not always directly see results from social media marketing for your fitness business, but over time if your followers keep increasing and you start getting even a few leads from it, investing in it further might be a good idea.
+Remember that you might not always directly see results from social media marketing for your fitness or gym business, but over time if your followers keep increasing and you start getting even a few leads from it, investing in it further might be a good idea.

-As next steps, you can:
+As for the next steps, you can:

 - Assign someone to it full-time to observe social media growth hacks and implement them.
 It could be someone from your team, a freelancer, or even a full-time professional – depending on how well social media has worked for you so far.